opendocsg/opendoc-formsg-faq/Storage.md

 ## What features are not available yet?

-We have yet to progressively roll out Storage mode to all users.
-All users should have access to the feature by early August 2019.
-Certain features you have on Email mode will not be available yet.
+On initial roll out certain features you have on Email mode will not be available yet.
 They include: Attachment field, Table style field, SingPass/CorpPass/MyInfo and Auto-acknowledgement emails.
-We will progressively roll them out towards the end of 2019.
+We will progressively roll them out.

 ## This form password sounds important.
 What if I lose it?

 Note that the form password has to be kept safely by you.
 Our server will not be able to recover the form password for you if you lose it.
 This is a key security benefit, because that means if our server were to be compromised, the attacker will not have the form password to unlock your encrypted responses, and will only see gibberish.

 If you really do lose your form password, you will lose past responses.
 Unfortunately, there is no way for us to retrieve the form password for you.
 It is advised you promptly duplicate the form, and publish the new form with a new form password to continue gathering responses from your users.
+We are actively discussing with agencies to see if a backup password can be stored by the relevant parties in agencies.

 ## How should I keep my form password safe?